-The full suite of core qallunaat institutions traders, missionaries, and RCMP-arrived late to the Frobisher Bay area compared with other places in the Qikiqtani Region.
+The full suite of core Qallunaat institutions-traders, missionaries, and RCMP-arrived late to the Frobisher Bay area compared with other places in Qikiqtaaluk.
 The HBC established a post at Charles Francis Hall Bay near the toe of the Grinnell Glacier in 1914.
-In 1920, it moved across to Hamlin Bay, and shifted again two years later up the bay to Ward Inlet, 65 km from present-day Iqaluit.
+In 1920, it moved across to Hamlin Bay, and shifted again two years later up the bay to Ward Inlet, 65 kilometres from present-day Iqaluit.
 Inuit called the Ward Inlet post Iqalugaarjuit or Iqalugaarjuk.
 The HBC finally established a more permanent post at Niaqunnguut (in the Apex neighbourhood of present-day Iqaluit) in 1948.

-Contact with other qallunaat was usually brief until the 1940s, with Inuit living in approximately twenty separate ilagiit nunagivaktangit throughout the region.
+Contact with other Qallunaat was usually brief until the 1940s, with Inuit living in approximately twenty separate ilagiit nunagivaktangit throughout the region.
 The RCMP patrolled occasionally from Kimmirut or Pangnirtung from the 1920s onward, before establishing the first detachment in the area in 1945.
 The missions were a more complicated story.
 Frobisher Bay lay on the routes between Blacklead Island to the north and Kimmirut to the south.
 Many Nugumiut were Anglicans, perhaps even devout Anglicans by the 1930s, though the first church in Iqaluit was erected only in 1957.
 (This prefabricated building was dismantled a few years later and sent to Clyde River.
 In Iqaluit, it was replaced by St. Jude's Cathedral, a significant community achievement and a landmark for many years until it was destroyed by fire in 2005.)
-By 1960 there were enough qallunaat Catholics to form Our Lady of the Assumption Catholic Parish.
+Although there were no Roman Catholic Inuit in the area before 1950, by 1960 there were enough Qallunaat Catholics to form Our Lady of the Assumption Catholic Parish.
 Many Inuit parishioners, mostly from Hudson Bay and Foxe Basin, later joined them.

-Sangussaqtauliqtilluta (1941-1960)
+Sangussaqtauliqtilluta, 1941-1960